molgenis/molgenis-ops-galaxy/armadillo1/README.md

 ```
 ### Creating playbook.yml
 The playbook is the base of the rollout for the Armadillo.
 The contents of the playbook is shown below.
+You should edit the section with the 'vars'

 ```yaml
 ---